 PeerSpark is a program that unites successful female entrepreneurs in their efforts to build confidence, improve their business acumen, and accelerate business success.

-Michael Kitson said, “Surround yourself with people who are better than you and you will become better yourself”.
 I have become better because of the people in these groups.
 Who are you surrounding yourself with?

 Pivoting is a term often used in startups.
 It is essentially frequently making and testing predictions about what will work in your business model.
 If an element works, then future iterations should retain that practice, but if it does not work, you should “pivot” by changing one or more elements.

 I really like this term because it implies forward movement, in iterations, without the shame associated with failure.
 I have spent a lot of my life worrying about failing.
 Fear of failure is part of who I am, but not a part I really like.
 I have had to work hard to not let it be something that paralyzes me.
 Next to the sticky note on my monitor that says,